Belarus Olympic runner who feared going home lands in Poland | Politics

 - Country:

+Tsimanouskaya later was seen with a top Belarusian dissident in Poland, Pavel Latushko, in a photo taken just after her arrival inside the airport building.

+''We are glad that Kristina Timanovskaya managed to get to Warsaw safely!”
+Latushko said on Twitter, adding he hopes she will be able to return to a “New Belarus” and continue her career there.

-In a dramatic weekend standoff at the Tokyo Games, Tsimanouskaya said Belarus team officials tried to force her to fly home early after she criticised them, and some European countries stepped in to offer assistance.
+In a dramatic weekend standoff at the Tokyo Games, Tsimanouskaya said Belarus team officials tried to force her to fly home early after she criticized them.
+She urged the International Olympic Committee to look into the dispute and some European countries stepped in to offer assistance.

-“We are very happy that she is here safe,” said Magnus Brunner, a top Austrian government official, after Tsimanouskaya's plane arrived Wednesday afternoon from Tokyo.
+''We are very happy that she is here safe,” said Magnus Brunner, a top Austrian government official, after Tsimanouskaya's plane arrived in Vienna on Wednesday afternoon.
 “But she is scared about her future and about her family.”
-At the Vienna airport, the runner was protected by Austrian police officers, public broadcaster ORF reported.
-Tsimanouskaya flew first to Austria instead of directly to Poland on the advice of Polish authorities for security reasons, said Vadim Krivosheyev, of the Belarusian Sport Solidarity Foundation.
+At the Vienna airport, the runner was protected by Austrian police officers, public broadcaster ORF reported, and stayed in the transit area.
+Tsimanouskaya flew first to Austria instead of directly to Poland on the advice of Polish authorities for security reasons, said Vadim Krivosheyev of the Belarusian Sport Solidarity Foundation.

 The drama began after Tsimanouskaya’s criticism of how officials were managing her team set off a massive backlash in state-run media in Belarus, where the government has relentlessly stifled any criticism.
 The runner said on Instagram that she was put in the 4x400 relay even though she has never raced in the event.
 She was then barred from competing in the 200 meters.

-She accused team officials of hustling her to the airport — but she refused to board a plane home.
+She accused team officials of hustling her to the Tokyo airport but she refused to board a plane home and was protected by Japanese security.

 The officials “made it clear that, upon return home, I would definitely face some form of punishment,” Tsimanouskaya told the AP in a videocall from Tokyo on Tuesday.
 “There were also thinly disguised hints that more would await me.”
 The sprinter called on international sports authorities “to investigate the situation, who gave the order, who actually took the decision that I can’t compete anymore.”
 She suggested possible sanctions against the head coach.